 Since then, the buzz around Stadia has only gotten worse.
 We learned that Stadia leadership praised its development teams' "great progress" one week before shutting them down; that Google had trouble patching game-breaking bugs out of Journey to the Savage Planet because it had fired or reassigned the SG&E developers; and that Stadia is facing a class-action lawsuit for not delivering on marketing promises to stream some of its games in 4K.

-Ever since the news arose that Stadia Games and Entertainment was shutting down, and studio head Jade Raymond was leaving the company without having released or even announced a game, the question quickly arose as to whether this meant Google would shut down Stadia entirely — and what that means for Stadia customers who purchased games on the platform.
+Ever since the news was released about Stadia Games and Entertainment shutting down and that studio head Jade Raymond was leaving the company without even releasing or announcing a game, the question quickly became whether this meant Google would shut down Stadia entirely.
+Not to mention what this all means for Stadia customers who purchased games on its platform.
 Considering Google regularly kills some of its most high-profile projects, these fears aren't unwarranted.

 What happens to my games and save data if Stadia shuts down?

-Stadia's TOS doesn't say one way or the other, except to say that your purchases are permanently tied to your Google account.
+Stadia's TOS did not say one way or the other during the life of the platform, except to say that your purchases were permanently tied to your Google account.

-As for save data, whether or not you can transfer your campaign to another version of the game on Steam, GOG or elsewhere varies from game to game.
+As for save data, whether or not you can transfer your campaign to another version of the game on Steam, GOG, or elsewhere varies from game to game.
 Bungie, for example, supports cloud-based cross-saves for Destiny 2, and Ubisoft+ gives you cloud save access.
-But you'll need to set up an account with that specific developer, and some will charge you for it.
-By themselves, Stadia saves can't be downloaded and repurposed to work for another platform.
+But you'll need to set up an account with that specific developer.

 Can I use my Stadia controller with other platforms?

-Yes!
-Regardless of whether Stadia shuts down or not, it's useful to know what else you can do with your Stadia controller.
-It's compatible with Steam, Epic, Origin, or Xbox Cloud Gaming for Android.
-However, it only works if you connect it to your PC via a USB-C to USB-A cable, or to your phone with a USB-C to USB-C cable.
-The Stadia Controller was updated to connect wirelessly to devices, but this functionality only works for Stadia.
+Yes, it's helpful to know what else you can do with your Stadia controller.
+It's compatible with Steam, Epic, Origin, EA Desktop, or Xbox Cloud Gaming for Android.
+However, it only works if you connect it to your PC via a USB-C to USB-A cable or your phone with a USB-C to USB-C cable.
+The Stadia controller was updated to connect wirelessly to devices, but this functionality only worked for Stadia.

-While the Stadia controller generally works for other platforms, the Stadia-specific buttons (Google Assistant and Share button) won't work for their intended purpose.
-Also, users report that the rumble feature doesn't work for non-Stadia games.
+While the Stadia controller generally worked for other platforms, the Stadia-specific buttons (Google Assistant and Share button) did not work for their intended purpose.
+Also, users reported that the rumble feature didn't work for non-Stadia games.

-Stadia has grown significantly since launch, expanding to a wider range of phones, tablets, Chromebooks, and televisions.
-Even if your device isn't on the official list of supported Stadia devices, there are several ways to get around that and still use the service.
-Let's dive into your options.
+Stadia had grown significantly since its launch, expanding to a wider range of phones, tablets, Chromebooks, and televisions.
+Even if your device isn't on the official list of supported Stadia devices, there were several ways to get around that and still use the service.

 How to play Stadia on a TV